No, the engagement of Serena Williams and Alexis Ohanian does not spell doom for Black love.

 When news broke that legendary tennis player Serena Williams got engaged to her long-time beau and Reddit co-founder Alexis Ohanian, my first, main and ongoing reaction was “Okay.
 Another celebrity couple decides to marry.
 And?
 Why should we care?”

 And that’s it.
 Honestly, I didn’t think much about it beyond that.

 Which is to say, I viewed this as, ultimately, a case of dating within socioeconomic status.
 Which is to say, I didn’t exert any brain power forming an opinion of the “news” in other terms.
 At all.
 I emphasized this point to a friend who called to inquire about whether or not I felt any way about the announcement.

-While it’s true that some of these Hotep-identifying black men were just butthurt, what I also realized — or, rather, reminded myself — is that the reaction wasn’t so much about Serena Williams as it was about what her engagement suggests about the state of black love; Williams, like other pop-culture icons, was merely a conduit to wrestle with, and recapitulate, larger questions concerning the difficulties of finding and sustaining companionship and intimacy within the black community.
+While it’s true that some of these Hotep-identifying Black men were just being petty, what I also realized — or, rather, reminded myself — is that the reaction wasn’t so much about Serena Williams as it was about what her engagement suggests about the state of Black love; Williams, like other pop-culture icons, was merely a conduit to wrestle with, and recapitulate, larger questions concerning the difficulties of finding and sustaining companionship and intimacy within the Black community.